Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Literature Review

 \textbf{Detection:} Detection has evolved from heuristic color-shape approaches \cite{han2017traffic, sun2019traffic} to deep CNN-based architectures.
-One-stage detectors \cite{lin2017focal, liu2016ssd, redmon2017yolo9000} overcome the slowness of two-stage detectors \cite{ren2015faster, dai2016r, lin2017feature, girshick2014rich}, however, cluttered nighttime signboards still challenge these models, motivating adaptive and illumination-aware detection mechanisms.
+One-stage detectors \cite{lin2017focal, liu2016ssd, redmon2017yolo9000} overcome the slowness of two-stage detectors \cite{ren2015faster, dai2016r, lin2017feature, girshick2014rich}, however, cluttered nighttime signboards still challenge these models, motivating adaptive and illumination-aware detection.

-\textbf{Classification:} Following detection, classification remains a fine-grained visual challenge, as many signs differ only in subtle symbols or numerals (e.g., speed limit 30 vs.~80).
+\textbf{Classification:} Following detection, classification remains a fine-grained visual challenge, as many signs differ only in subtle symbols or numerals (e.g., no parking vs. parking).
 CNN-based classifiers have long dominated this space, outperforming earlier hand-crafted pipelines \cite{zhu2016traffic, haloi2015traffic}, while recent approaches use attention \cite{chang2023erudite, yang2018learning} and transformer-based \cite{farzipour2023traffic} architectures to focus on discriminative regions.
 Such mechanisms are critical for distinguishing visually similar signs, especially under low-light or degraded conditions.
-In this work, our CLIP-GCNN based classifier builds upon this insight, combining cross-modal attention with graph-based reasoning for semantically coherent classification.
+In this work, the proposed CLIP-MLP based classifier builds upon this insight, combining cross-modal attention with attribute reasoning for semantically coherent classification.